OpenDirective/opendirective.github.io/_posts/2020-04-17-the-open-communication-symbols-ecosystem.md

 ## Mulberry Symbols

 Some time ago a took over stewardship of the [Mulberry Symbols](https://mulberrysymbols.org/) which in addition to providing symbols aimed at adult users which are often unavailable in proprietary sets, are also low cost and freely sharable or modifiable.
+They are thus also compatible with flexible online use.

 One of key questions in my mind is how can we make sure that SALTs can easily choose and use the symbols they want for users.
 While we provide a [downloadable zip archive](https://mulberrysymbols.org/#downloads) of all the symbol files they can be fiddly to create boards with.
 We also have a slightly "hacky" way to download individual symbols.

 Print boards are usually made using a word processor or presentation software and the symbols then have to be inserted or dragged into place and then scaled.
 Use in AAC apps often involves other complexities, including the need to transform the symbols into a format that the app will accept.
 The Symbols also come with English names which makes it difficult to find and use in other languages.
 We do have a file mapping to Finnish names.